LanDinh/khaleesi-ninja/documentation/scripts.md

 1. Make sure that the namespace for the environment exists
 1. Apply the manifests for the service

-If the `local` environment was chosen, some more steps are executed:
+If the `development` environment was chosen, some more steps are executed:

 1. The affected containers get rebuilt
 1. The deployment gets a rolling restart